caperdue/GVSU-CIS350-TheDOMinators/docs/software_requirements_specification.md

 # Overview
-<p>The purpose of this file is to function as our software requirements specification document.
-It contains the functional and non-functional requirements we have defined as a group for our project</p>
+The purpose of this file is to function as our software requirements specification document.
+It contains the functional and non-functional requirements we have defined as a group for our project
 # Functional Requirements
 1. <Name of Feature 1>
   - 1. <Functional Requirement 1>